 Bread is one of the most comforting and versatile foods to make at home.
 Yet, sometimes, it doesn’t turn out right!
-Whatever the reason, a loaf that collapses in the oven or right before baking is a big pain!
-So what are the reasons why bread collapses in the oven and how can we avoid making these mistakes so the next batch is Insta-perfect?
+Whatever the reason, a loaf that collapses in the oven or right before baking is a significant pain!
+So what are the reasons why bread collapses in the oven, and how can we avoid making these mistakes, so the next batch is Insta-perfect?
+Let’s find out…!

 Dough collapses when the gluten network is too weak to retain the gas produced from yeast fermentation and crushes under its own weight.
-This can be due to weak flour, under kneading, over proofing or manhandling.
+This can be due to weak flour, under kneading, over proofing or poor handling.

-When the dough rises, yeast produces carbon dioxide gas and ethanol through fermentation.
-It also facilitates organic acid development which produces (largely) lactic and acetic acids.
-These acids, alongside ethanol, mature the dough to make it taste better, keep gas better and help it to stay better (fresh) for longer.
+Yeast produces carbon dioxide gas and ethanol through fermentation when the dough rises.
+It also facilitates organic acid development, which produces (largely) lactic and acetic acids.
+These acids, alongside ethanol, mature the dough to make it taste better, keep gas better and help it to stay good (fresh) for longer.

-Lactic and acetic acids also produce carbon dioxide gas for the dough.
-This is prevalent in sourdough starters where they’re responsible for the majority of gas production (not the wild yeasts).
+Acetic acid fermentation also produces carbon dioxide gas to boost the dough’s rise.
+This is prevalent in sourdough starters, where they’re responsible for around 50% of gas production (alongside wild yeasts).

 How to stop your dough collapsing